Syracuse London Center

 Enrollment Policies

-All undergraduate students must enroll on a full-time basis and register for a minimum of 13 credits of Syracuse Abroad courses.
+All undergraduate students must enroll on a full-time basis by registering for a minimum of 12 credits of Syracuse Abroad courses (excluding the optional pre-semester Signature Seminar).

 Undergraduates may register for up to 19 total credits, including the credits for an optional Signature Seminar and all other classes, at no additional charge.